Donaim/miseq-workflow-pres/slides.md

 Show a graphic of millions of reads.
 It should show depict that these reads are short and they come from random places in the virus' genome.

-Why these two?
+Why these two ways for consensus?
 What are other alternatives?
 </NOTE>

 ---